StackVista/stackstate-docs/setup/kubernetes_install/customize_config.md

 ## Custom configuration for StackState `server`

 For the StackState `server` service, custom configuration can be dropped directly into the Helm chart.
 This is the advised way to override the default configuration that StackState ships with and is especially convenient for customizing authentication.
+Configuration set in this way will be available to the StackState configuration file in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.

 For example, you can set a custom "forgot password link" for the StackState login page: